Horizon Clean Energy Logo

 I designed this logo for a clean energy company.
-We explored many different approaches and finally decided on a simple clean look to go with clean energy.
+We explored many different approaches and finally decided on a simple clean green look to go with clean energy.

 This therapist asked me to create a logo for her based on an illustration by Annie L. Bailey.
 She even received permission from the artist.
 It was fun to reorganize the elements of this drawing to suggest that the birds are gaining freedom from their cage.
 I used watercolor washes to colorize the birds and a circular format for limitless possibilities.
 The drop-shadow gives it additional depth.
 I think the bird that breaks beyond the boundary of the circle is a particularly successful aspect of the design.

 I had so much fun designing this logo for Chris Barge who is running for BVSD School Board.
 I think it really says ‘schools’ within one second of glancing at it.
 It will go on yard signs, t-shirts, stickers, promotional materials and campaign mailers.

 Animal Envoy Logo

 This is the logo for a handmade jewelry business that takes its name from a Joseph Campbell quote.
 The hand print was inspired by ancient petroglyphs and the wolf print embodies our animal nature which ties us to our primitive selves.
 The font complements the rough outline of the hand and I love how the ‘l’ and the ‘y’ work together to mimic the aspect of the pinky finger.

 This logo utilizes fourteen different images and was quite an epic feat to design.
 It’s for a digital subscription service that stores and organizes family photos and memories.
 Fun fact: because the original logo was created as a vector image, it can zoom in infinitely without pixelating.
 So we had fun enlarging the dog’s collar and writing the name of my client’s daughter on the tag.
 You can’t see that on the web optimized version here but you’ll just have to trust me on this.